menu

 Defiance can kill a creature and reset an opponent's hand for four mana.
 I didn't respect its power level until my opponent (in Sealed) escalated it twice to make me discard my hand (after tutoring up my best threat via Thalia's Lancers), kill my best creature, and deal three damage to me.
 That was a beating.

 Modal spells tend to be inherently powerful simply by allowing the caster choices, so they're the ones you want to watch carefully.
-In particular, Brutality's escalate cost is more dangerous than one might think, given cards like Disciple of Griselbrand exist in older formats, and combo decks are often happy to turn extraneous cards into other effects at no cost.
+In particular, Brutality's escalate cost is more dangerous than one might think, given cards like Griselbrand exist in older formats, and combo decks are often happy to turn extraneous cards into other effects at no cost.

 Eldritch Evolution